Driver killed in high-speed crash at Ohio racetrack

-SALEM, Ohio (WKBN) — A drag racing driver was killed in a crash at a racetrack in Salem, Ohio, Saturday night.
+SALEM, Ohio (WKBN) — A drag racing driver was killed at an Ohio racetrack Saturday night when the vehicle he was driving hit a barrier and caught fire.

 Al Zukauskas was killed following a crash on the track, the announcer at Quaker City Motorsports Park told spectators.
 His family was at the venue when the crash happened, reports Dragzine.